 You can add the

 allow_dependency_failure attribute to any step that has dependencies.
-The step will then run when the depended-on jobs complete, even if those jobs have failed.
+The step will then run when the depended-on jobs complete, fail or even did not run.
 However, even if you continue to run the next step, if there are any failures at all, the build will still end up failing.